 The goal is to get your entire company operating in the same system to simplify processes, reduce manual effort and boost efficiency in all areas of the business.

 What is MRP?

 When you look at the capabilities of each solution, it’s no surprise that an MRP system is less expensive.
 But don’t let cost be your sole determining factor.
 Consider what you really need to improve and grow your business.
-Particularly for high growth companies, the higher price tag of ERP software is worth the investment for the benefit they see over the long-term.
+Particularly for high growth companies, the higher price tag of ERP software is worth the investment to see a greater ROI across multiple business areas.

 Take a step back and think about the objectives you want to meet with your software implementation.
 If you need to focus specifically on your manufacturing processes, MRP might be a good fit.

 But we’d encourage you to consider your needs over the long-term as well – an MRP system might make sense right now, but will it be enough in five years?
 ERP software gives you much more flexibility, so you can add functionality and continued value over time.
 The same can’t be said for MRP.

 Are you interested in learning more about the benefits of an ERP system for your manufacturing organization?
 Download our guide on how to select manufacturing ERP software.